FelipePicchi/Felipe_abe516x/index.md

 ### Smoothing with Moving Average

-Smoothing using moving average is the first of three smoothing techniques I explore in this notebook.
+Smoothing using moving average is the first of three smoothing techniques I explore in this project.
 This is a common technique for reducing noise and identifying trends in time-series data.
 It involves taking a sliding window of a specified length, computing the average value within that window, and repeating this process for each subsequent data point in the time series, producing a new smoothed time series that highlights long-term trends while minimizing the impact of short-term noise.
 However, it introduces a lag -of the same size as the sliding window- in the resulting time series since each point of the smoothed value is based on the prior data.

 #### Function description: